NACLab/ngc-learn/docs/tutorials/neurocog/input_cells.md

 You now have two very useful input encoding cells to convert real-valued data to spike trains.
-Note that both the Bernoulli and Poisson cell assume that the dimensions of your input sensory patterns lie in the range of `[0,1]`, so make sure that your data's values conform to this assumption (e.g., divide the pixel values in MNIST by `255`).
+Note that both the Bernoulli and Poisson cell assume that the each feature in your input sensory pattern vectors lie in the range of `[0,1]`, so it is important to make sure that your data's values conform to this assumption (e.g., divide the pixel values in MNIST by `255`).